 How to Avoid Legal Issues Related to User Generated Content

-The ongoing case of Kraft v Anheuser-Busch LLC (complaint filed in 2017) shows the risks associated with allowing User Generated Content on your company's pages.
+The case of Kraft v Anheuser-Busch LLC (complaint filed in 2017) shows the risks associated with allowing User Generated Content on your company's pages.

 Allowing User Generated Content on your website usually means that anyone can contribute.
 This means that if your website gets popular enough, there's a good chance that someone will submit objectionable or unlawful content.

 Even if you didn't share copyrighted content or share trademark-infringing content yourself, you may be held responsible if other people do so on your website.

 YouTube has to be very vigilant about policing the content of its site.
 Its Terms of Service expressly forbids its users from submitted material that is subject to a third party's copyright: